 Trust & AI Fairness

-How our Guided Interview works, what employers see (and what they never see), and the rules baked into our prompts so the platform helps NZ candidates and employers — not just itself.
+How our AI hiring brief works, what employers see (and what they never see), and the rules baked into our prompts so the platform helps NZ candidates and employers — not just itself.
 AI organises, employers decide.

-1. How the Guided Interview works at FindMeAJob
+1. How the AI hiring brief works at FindMeAJob

-When a candidate applies for a role on FindMeAJob, they can optionally attach a short Guided Interview.
+When a candidate applies for a role on FindMeAJob, the employer receives a one-page AI hiring brief alongside the CV.
 Here's the full sequence:

-- Our AI generates a structured hiring brief from the candidate's CV, the job description, and (if attached) the transcript.
+- Our AI generates a structured hiring brief from the candidate's CV (including any credentials they declare on the apply form) and the job description, with the role title and the candidate's name for addressing only.

 - The employer reviews the brief, decides whether to interview, and conducts a real human interview before any offer.

 Every step is logged in our internal audit log.
-The candidate can review and delete anything anytime.
+The candidate can review and delete their data anytime.

 2. What employers see (and what they never see)